 The best time for harvest was when 1/3 to 2/3 of the true flowers on the spadix were open.
 The flowers were cut with a sharp knife, leaving 3 cm of stem on the plants to prevent rotting of the stem.

-flowers having any sort of blemishes, black spots, discoloured spathe, short stalk as well as deformed flowers were removed before grading.
+Flowers having any blemishes, black spots, discolored spathe, short stalk, and deformed flowers were removed before grading.

 The anthurium cut flower grades were as follows:

 - Medium- 4-5